Aros-Technology-Studio/AST-Aros-Financial-Paradigm/docs/data/Data_Model.md

     * `signedByALB` (string): The cryptographic signature from the Aros Logic Bridge (ALB), proving the off-chain partner has validated this request.

 ## 3. `epoch.schema.json`
 * **Purpose:** Defines the state of a single network epoch.
-Epochs are time-based cycles that control network-wide events, such as emission and validator rewards.
+Epochs are time-based cycles that control network-wide events, such as emission and validator payments.
 * **Key Fields:**
     * `epochId` (integer): The sequential ID number of the epoch.
     * `startTime` / `duration` (string/integer): Defines the time-bound of the epoch.